Lynda Johnston: Academic career

-After a 1998 PhD titled 'Body tourism in queered streets : geographies of gay pride parades' at the University of Waikato, she taught at the University of Edinburgh from 1999 to 2001.
+After a 1998 PhD titled 'Body tourism in queered streets : geographies of gay pride parades' at the University of Waikato, supervised by Richard Bedford, Robin Peace and Robyn Longhurst, she taught at the University of Edinburgh from 1999 to 2001.
 Since returning to the University of Waikato, she has been appointed as full professor, while serving as Chair of the Department of Geography and as Deputy Dean and Associate Dean Academic of Te Kura Kete Aronui (the Faculty of Arts and Social Sciences).

 Johnston was the editor of the feminist geography journal Gender, Place & Culture from 2011 to 2016.
 From 2016 to 2020 Johnston was Chair of the Gender and Geography Commission of the International Geographical Union.

 She is a Fellow of the New Zealand Geographical Society and served as its President from 2018.
 In granting her its Distinguished Service Award, the Society noted how "she ensured that feminist geography has remained highly visible in the New Zealand university system."

+In 2024 Johnston was elected a Fellow of the Royal Society Te Apārangi.